Southern Utah University: Southern Utah University

-Steven D. Bennion, grandson of Milt, and built a teacher-education facility, and added two new colleges and several new baccalaureate and graduate programs.

 Michael T. Benson became president in 2007.
 Benson received his master's degree from Notre Dame and his doctorate from University of Oxford.
 During his time as president, he championed the most ambitious fundraising campaign in SUU history, raising more than $90 million of the $100 million goal, including the three largest donations in SUU history.
 He also oversaw the construction of the new Science Center, Cedar Hall, and the Carter Carillon.
 President Benson heightened academic standards and increased resources for instruction, significantly raised retention rates, and realigned SUU Athletics in the Big Sky Conference.
+In 2011, the Board of Higher Education (then the Board of Regents) approved Southern Utah University’s mission change and designation as Utah’s designated public liberal arts and sciences university.

 President Benson concluded his tenure at SUU and Scott L. Wyatt succeeded him in November 2013.
 Between 2013 and 2014 Wyatt finalized an unprecedented funding campaign, ending in the groundbreaking of the Beverly Taylor Sorensen Center for the Arts in March 2014.
 He would also go on to launch a 3-year bachelor's degree program in 2020.
-In March of 2020, during the COVID-19 pandemic, SUU shifted almost completely to remote learning for the remainder of the fall and summer 2020 semesters along with the other public universities in Utah.
+In March 2020, during the COVID-19 pandemic, SUU shifted almost completely to remote learning for the remainder of the fall and summer 2020 semesters along with the other public universities in Utah.
 After Wyatt accepted a position in the Utah System of Higher Education Office of the Commissioner, Mindy Benson was named interim president in August 2021.
 Benson went on to be named the 17th president, the institution's first female president.

 Administration

 Since 1969, three administrative bodies have governed SUU: the President's Council, the Board of Trustees, and ultimately the Utah Boards of Regents.
 The President's Council consists of eight top SUU administrators.
-These groups convene regularly to discuss issues of top importance to the University and help advise the president on executive decisions.
+These groups convene regularly to discuss issues of top importance to the university and help advise the president on executive decisions.
 The Board of Trustees, created by the Higher Education Act of 1969, is an integral part of the Utah System of Higher Education.
 The Board of Trustees help facilitate communication between the institution and community, strengthen alumni traditions and goals, select recipient of honorary degrees, and implement and execute fundraising and developmental projects.
 The Utah Board of Regents is composed of 20 Utah residents, appointed by the governor for six-year terms, and oversees all institutes of higher education in the state of Utah.